 Regional Committees are responsible for annually electing the leadership positions listed below.
-These positions serve one-year terms beginning January 1, and elections should be held in the fourth quarter prior to this start date with the exception of the Unsheltered Point-In-Time Lead (see below).
+These positions serve one-year terms beginning January 1, and elections should be held in the fourth quarter prior to this start date.
 Each agency should be limited to no more than 2 leadership positions per region.
 Special approval may be granted by NCCEH staff and voted on by the NC BoS CoC Steering Committee to allow an agency to serve in more than 2 leaderships positions per region.
 Elections must be reflected in Regional Committee meeting minutes.

-- A Regional Lead to the Steering Committee (more on this above, Section V.(a) N C BoS CoC Steering Committee) - A Regional Alternate Lead - One representative to the CoC Scorecard Committee - One representative to the CoC Project Review Committee (keeping in mind conflict of interest restrictions, i.e., that a member of this committee cannot also represent an agency applying for funding) - A Coordinated Entry Lead
+- A Regional Lead to the Steering Committee (more on this above, Section V.(a) NC BoS CoC Steering Committee) - A Regional Alternate Lead - One representative to the CoC Scorecard Committee - One representative to the CoC Project Review Committee (keeping in mind conflict of interest restrictions, i.e., that a member of this committee cannot also represent an agency applying for funding) - A Coordinated Entry Lead - A Point-in-Time/Housing Inventory Count Lead